 Weaknesses: Skaar was shown to be almost killed by the Murasama blade due to its nature of negating superhuman healing factors.

 - Height: 7'6"

 - Strength: Over 100 tons

 - Height: 4'5''

 In What If?
 Planet Hulk, Skaar debuts hidden in the shadows as a young adult.
 This reality saw the Hulk die on Sakaar while Caeira the Oldstrong lived.
 She came to Earth on a quest of vengeance, killing or enslaving Earth's mightiest heroes.
 Skaar was born on an Earth ruled by his mother.
 The enslaved heroes were forced to construct an enormous statue honoring the Hulk, which became complete 21 years after Caeira first arrived.
 Skaar escorted his mother to the complete statue, and she turned herself to stone in the statue's giant palm to be with her husband forever.

 Skaar presumably inherited the Earth.

-Skaar is rumored to have an Animated appearance in the new Marvel show : Hulk and the Agents of S.M.A.S.H.
-In this version he is shown as a brainwashed soldier of Annihilus before being freed.
-He has amnesia, remembering nothing of his past, having been kidnapped by the Leader and given to Annihilus before being used as a double agent until he turned on the leader and fully joined the agents.
-No mention has been made that he is Hulks son.
-He has shown hulk strength and proficiency with bladed weapons, but has not used the old power or any special ability.
-He is also the only one who speaks like a typical Hulk in short sentences and in the third person, though that may be more to correspond with his "barbarian" look.
+- Skaar appears as one of the main characters in Hulk and the Agents of S.M.A.S.H., voiced by Benjamin Diskin.
+In this version, he is first introduced as a brainwashed soldier of Annihilus before being freed.
+He has amnesia, remembering nothing of his past, having been kidnapped by the Leader and given to Annihilus before being used as a double agent until he turned on the leader and fully joined the Agents.
+In a departure from the comics, Skaar does not appear to be related to Bruce Banner in this version.

-Skaar appears as playable character in the game.
+- Skaar appears as a playable character in Lego Marvel's Avengers.